3 Important Tips to Start Your Semester Strong at UGA

 One of the biggest lessons that I learned in college (especially in my first year) was how to manage my time, my assignments, and how to study effectively.
 With your new-found freedom comes the responsibility of keeping track of deadlines all on your own.
 It only takes one late assignment or one failed test to realize the consequences of not staying on top of those weekly assignments.
 You begin to see the value of sleep (no more staying up at all hours), of choosing a specific time each day to focus on schoolwork instead of hanging with friends, and of using your phone to set reminders about important dates so that you are no longer surprised when that 10-page paper is due is tomorrow!

-For additional tips and resources, check out the Division of Academic Enhancement’s fantastic resources on time management, test preparation, note taking skills, reading comprehension, and writing and studying skills.
+For additional tips and resources, check out the Office for Student Success and Achievement’s fantastic resources on time management, test preparation, note taking skills, reading comprehension, and writing and studying skills.

 Find a safe, welcoming place on campus or in the community where you are free to be you.